 - A bottle and teat brush to get the bottles really clean

-- See our article on ‘What equipment will I need to formula feed my baby?’ for more information for all the things you need to have to sterilise bottles and teats.
+- See our article ‘What equipment will I need to formula feed my baby?’ for more information on all the things you need to have to sterilise bottles and teats.

 Expressing breast milk